Say Hello To Good Health With Dry Fruits And Saffron By Sublime House Of Tea

 Dates are basically tropical fruits that are grown on date palm trees.
 It’s scientifically known as Phoenix Dactylifera and is one of the healthiest fruits in the world.
 Dates are categorized as dry fruits and have been an important part of West Asian heritage.
 Dates have high natural sugar content.
 The dry fruit version of dates is richer in calories than the fresh fruit.
 The high-calorie content in dates has led to their popularity as they provide energy throughout the day.
 The high nutrient content of the fruit contributes to its highly beneficial properties.
 The need for a comprehensive fruit diet cannot be fulfilled without the inclusion of dates.
 They are packed with a lot of essential vitamins and other nutrients that can be extremely helpful to your overall health.
 Dates are also rich in fiber and carbs which without a doubt makes it one of the healthiest dry fruits.
 The fiber content in dates is extremely high, this can be highly beneficial to people who are suffering from health issues caused due to irregular bowel movements.
 Dates are known for their high concentration of antioxidants.
 When compared to other dried fruits in the same category, dates tops the chart with the highest concentration of antioxidants.
 Compounds in dates known as phenolics and flavonoids are effective in reducing inflammation within the body.
 The nutrients present in dates are also helpful in preventing faster aging and helps you look young for a longer period of time.
 Dates are also useful in maintaining a healthy balance of melanin in your skin by reducing the chances of it being deposited in various locations.
 In some studies, consuming dates regularly as compared with taking iron supplements as a treatment for anemia.

-Get a wide range of naturally processed and organic dry fruits and Kashmiri saffron on Sublime House Of Tea’s website or any of the stores in the city – Bangalore.
+Get a wide range of naturally processed, fresh and organic dry fruits and Kashmiri saffron on Sublime House of Tea’s website or any of the stores in the city – Bangalore.
 Say hello to good health with Sublime.